COVID-19 pandemic in Wisconsin: June 2020

-On June 20, The Juneau County Department of Health announced that an outbreak occurred at a gentlemen's club in Wisconsin Dells with an unknown number of infected people visiting the club between June 10–14.
+On June 20, The Juneau County Department of Health announced that an outbreak occurred at a gentlemen's club in Wisconsin Dells with an unknown number of infected people visiting the club between June 10 and 14.

-From June 13–26, Dane County had an uptick of new cases with 614 people testing positive for COVID-19.
-Roughly half of these cases were between the ages of 18-25 and almost half of these cases had reported attending a gathering or party with people outside of their household.
+From June 13 to 26, Dane County had an uptick of new cases with 614 people testing positive for COVID-19.
+Roughly half of these cases were between the ages of 18 and 25 and almost half of these cases had reported attending a gathering or party with people outside of their household.
 By the end of the month, Dane County had experienced multiple record-setting days of the highest totals of new cases per day in the county, and the trend continued of most new cases being younger people.

 By mid-way through 2020, Wisconsin had experienced 786 deaths and is expected to have the disease to be a new leading cause of death in the state according to associate professor of population sciences at the University of Wisconsin–Madison.
 During the last week of June, Wisconsin experienced an upward trend in cases, but not a spike as seen in other states.